astianmuchui/astianmuchui/README.md

-"The word 'do not take this seriously' has a zero percent success rate"
+The word, "do not take this seriously" has a zero percent success rate